 BUILDING THE CLIMBING WALL

 The main cost in building a climbing wall comes with the wood, the climbing holds and the mating.
-The guys from Titchfield Builders Properties kindly donated the wood for the build.
+The guys from Solent Builders kindly donated the wood for the build.
 The climbing holds were donated by Core Climbing, Entreprise Climbing Walls, Pumped Holds, Custom Holds and Three Balls.
 The safety mating was donated by Vitafoam.
 Without the help of these companies building Harvey a climbing wall would have been substantially more difficult.
 Laurie from LP Double Glazing provided invaluable help and expertise building the wall free of charge.

 So, on one sunny Sunday in late 2014 we set about building Harveys Wall.
 Below is the process of the wall being built.